Need an EPC in Kensington and Chelsea?

 Can You Evict A Tenant Without An EPC?

-If the tenancy started or was renewed after 1 October 2015, a landlord cannot evict with a section 21 notice (no fault eviction) if they have not given the tenant an EPC.
-If the EPC is subsequently obtained, a period of 8 weeks would need to pass before applying for a section 21 notice.
+If the tenancy began or was renewed after 1 October 2015, a landlord cannot evict using a section 21 notice (no fault eviction) if they have not given the tenant an EPC.
+If the EPC is subsequently obtained, a time period of 8 weeks would need to pass before applying for a section 21 notice.

 Besides the EPC the tenant will have had to be also provided with a gas safety certificate and also a copy of the government guide “How to rent”.
 The “How to Rent” guide can be found at https://www.gov.uk/government/publications/how-to-rent

-Can A Property Be Marketed With No EPC?
+Could You Market A Property With No EPC?

-Yes a property may be advertised without an EPC but only subject to one having actually been planned to be carried out within 7 days.
-If after making all realistic attempts one can not be acquired within that timeframe, then a further 21 days is permitted to acquire one.
+Yes a property may be advertised without an EPC subject to one having actually been requested to be carried out within 7 days.
+If after making all reasonable attempts one can not be acquired within that timeframe, then a further 21 days is permitted to acquire one.

 It Is A Legal Requirement For Renting, To Have An EPC?